 VLC Media Player is known to support a variety of video formats.
 The 3gp video format is not an exception to this.
 VLC Media Player is also capable of converting 3gp videos to other formats and vice versa.

 The 3gp video format is a popular media container.
 The 3gp file format has been around for a while now.
-3gp file-formats stores its video streams as MPEG-4, MPEG-4 Part 10 (AVC/H.264), or H.263.
+3gp file-formats store its video streams as MPEG-4, MPEG-4 Part 10 (AVC/H.264), or H.263.
 It streams its audio as AMR-NB, AMR-WB, AMR-WB+, AAC-LC, and Enhanced aacPlus.
 To learn more about this multimedia container, check out this Wikipedia page.

 The 3gp file format is specifically designed to decrease storage consumption and bandwidth requirements to accommodate mobile devices.
 They are a good option for lower-end smartphones for faster download (watching offline) or streaming (watching online).

 While 3gp videos might not be the right option for you if you're shooting for high video quality, it is one of the best for less bandwidth and minimal storage consumption.
-Designed to accommodate mobile devices, they are a good option for lower-end smartphones as mentioned earlier, considering their output size.
+Designed to accommodate mobile devices, they are a good option for lower-end smartphones, as mentioned earlier, considering their output size.

 Take note of the underlined tips to prevent the unpleasant situation of 3gp files suddenly becoming unplayable or invalid.
 3GP files are often vulnerable to damage due to certain issues caused by